Inkjet printing in the pharmaceutical industry

 - a unique serial number that can be used to prove the authenticity of the product,

-- a number for reimbursement, if applicable to the product,
+- A number for reimbursement, if applicable to the product,

-- a unique batch designation and
+- the unique batch designation and

 - the expiration date of the product.